-When it comes to cloud computing, many organizations are concerned with compliance with standards and regulations, and many of the interesting types of applications that organizations would like to deploy to the cloud are often those governed by some form of regulatory standard.
+When it comes to cloud service providers, it is in an organization’s best interest to perform due diligence on vendor’s compliance with applicable industry standards and regulations.
+What organizations deploy to the cloud may be governed by some form of regulatory standard.
 If you require additional information regarding your particular regulatory requirements, contact Acquia.
-This page summarizes Acquia's compliance with the following standards and regulations, both governmental and non-governmental:
+This page summarizes Acquia's compliance with the following standards and regulations:

 - EU cookie regulations